 2. The larger your prospect’s organization, the more people involved in the decision-making, and the more due diligence will be done on you as the seller.

 Imagine if you were in your prospective customer’s shoes and a small, new, or unproven vendor tried to sell you a new software or service for your company.
 Would you be confident enough to put your job on the line if the solution doesn’t work out for your company after selecting it?
 Most people would say no, and thus, they involve many people in the organization to help them make buying decisions.
 With that in mind, back to point #1 made above—your urgency is not theirs, so you must account for other internal priorities taking precedence over deciding to respond to you or further engage you about buying your product.
-Furthermore, there are holidays, vacation days, travel, and sick days that are variables that affect the availability of everyone involved and thus usually prevents a timely consensus.
+Furthermore, there are holidays, vacation days, travel, and sick days that are variables that affect the availability of everyone involved and thus usually prevent a timely consensus.

 3. Your prospect wants to do what’s best for their organization as well as demonstrate their exceptional capabilities.